spencertipping/ni/dev/fabric-design.md

    all instances are aware of trust domains.
 4. Connection unreliability should be invisible to running workflows (i.e. it should look like a slow/paused link, not generate SIGPIPE).
-5. Classes can change while an instance is running.
+5. Classes can change while a ni instance is running.
 6. The mechanism used to provision a ni instance is as secure as the remote it's running on (e.g. SSH).
-This assumption is required in order to use PSKs, and it's a reasonable thing to assume.
+This assumption is required in order to use PSKs, and it's a reasonable design requirement.

+Q: Is it worth using the fabric as a substrate to run jobs, but leave the jobs themselves generalized?
+So fabric is strictly a connectivity layer.

+Handoff is "fabric node" that is itself a member of the network; it manages state, sends/receives messages.
+Some messages are handled as RMI.
+Probably atomic messages + IO, fabric nodes encapsulate all required retry logic.

+Q: How to handle mixed-security connections? (secure provisioning connection like SSH, insecure data stuff).
+We need end-to-end encryption anyway.